Patilx97/Ansible/Automating_LEMP_Stack_Deployment_with_Ansible_on_AWS_EC2/README.md

         ├── README.md
         └── hosts.ini
 ```
-There are the comments added in LEMP.yml & hosts.ini file uses of blocks.
+Comments have been added in the LEMP.yml and hosts.ini files explaining the use of each block.

 4. Run the playbook (LEMP.yml) :
 ```bash